dpellegr/PolyGear/README.md

 ## Extra:

- * You will also find a copy of the nice open access paper which I use for the generation of the involute profiles.
-It serves as documentation for the computations implemented in PolyGearBase.scad
+In the docs folder you will find a copy of the nice open access paper which I use for the generation of the involute profiles.
+It explains the computations implemented in PolyGearBase.scad

+## Examples:

+The example folder collects some complex assemblies which take just a few lines when empowering PolyGear.

 ## Enjoy!